 "The staff at WCC helped my son discover his true passion in the Supply Chain Management field.
 He saved thousands on tuition by earning his associate degree at WCC before transferring to Eastern Michigan University to complete his bachelor’s degree.
 He is now a successful supply chain analyst at Ford Motor Company."
 Sheila Linford, parent of Brendan Linford, WCC ‘17

 students receive financial support

-saved with free, online textbooks
+saved in online textbooks since 2016

 scholarships awarded to students each year